Our Board of Directors

 After a twenty-year career in Human Resources for the Pepsi-Cola Bottling Group, Lori retired in 1996.
 Lori’s first venture into philanthropy began at Ridgefield Academy, where she served as President of the Parents Association and later as a member of the Board of Trustees.

-Lori spends the bulk of her free time with SPHERE since she first became involved in 2009.
-She joined the SPHERE Board in the winter of 2011 and in 2014, Lori became SPHERE’s Board Chair and soon thereafter also assumed the role of President.
-In Lori’s role as President, she is responsible for SPHERE’s daily programming, the budget of the organization, and management of the employees and volunteers.
+Lori has spent the bulk of her free time with SPHERE since she first became involved in 2009.
+She joined the SPHERE Board in the winter of 2011, and in 2014, Lori became SPHERE’s Board Chair and, soon thereafter, also assumed the role of President.
+In Lori’s role as President, she is responsible for SPHERE’s daily programming, the organization’s budget, and the management of employees and volunteers.

 Lori received the Spirit of Dr. King Community Service Award in 2018, which is given annually to a Ridgefielder “who has demonstrated outstanding commitment to the community service and selflessness in the finest traditions of Dr. Martin Luther King.”